Beach Too Sandy, Bryan Too Breaky

 the air is going out.
 It's got to come back in.

 So just scream.
-That's what you do.
+That's what you do, right?
+And I was like, oh, that sounds smart.

+But of course, I totally forgot everything the second that I get to the door of the plane.
 And then they have, I don't know about you, but they had the kind of harness that they had for me.
-There is this moment after the chute is pulled when they unclip.

-a certain part of the parachute so you can so instead of your heads being together you fall a little bit forward, a little bit down.
+There is this moment after the chute is pulled when they unclip. a certain part of the parachute so you can so instead of your heads being together you fall a little bit forward, a little bit down.

-I know, I'm like, I know this sounds terrifying.
+this sounds terrifying.
 There is like this one second, a split second, when it feels like you're decoupling from the person that you're in front of.

-oh my God, I almost shit myself.
+Oh my God, I almost shit myself.
 I was like,

 I didn't, I enjoyed it once the parachute was deployed.
-Then I felt like, okay, at least we have a shot at it.
+Then I felt like, okay, at least we have a shot at managing it.

-But did you do it somewhere in Georgia?
-Yeah, yeah, yeah.
 I did it in Georgia that's now closed because of multiple deaths.

 That's always comforting.
 We've read some reviews of these places.